 Filing and Penalty Fees

 While past due penalty fees quickly add up and can seem insurmountable, the IRS may remove the fees for late 990 returns.
-Whether these fees are waved is at the discretion of the IRS, but ensuring all steps are taken to prevent future compliance issues goes a long way when requesting eliminating the fees.
+Whether these fees are waived is at the discretion of the IRS, but ensuring all steps are taken to prevent future compliance issues goes a long way when requesting eliminating the fees.

 Step Two: Put the Pieces Together